How to use diagnostics after FIT ingestion

 • are there big coverage holes that make the curve hard to trust?

-You do not need a perfect shape here.
-You need a believable one.
+You do not need a perfect curve.
+You need a dataset with a usable trend.

 Step 4: Use Speed vs Heart Rate as the final sanity check